rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 ### Parallelizing Unit Tests with Maven and JUnit 5

 The more our project and test suite grow, the longer the feedback loop becomes.
 Fortunately, there are techniques available to speed up our build time.
 One of such techniques is parallelizing our tests.
 Instead of running our tests in sequence, we can run them in parallel to save time.
-The parallelization may not work for all kinds of tests, and hence we'll learn with this article how to only parallelize our unit tests with JUnit 5 and Maven.
+The parallelization may not work for all kinds of tests, and hence we'll learn with this section how to only parallelize our unit tests with JUnit 5 and Maven.

 The upcoming technique is framework independent, and we can apply it to any Java project (Spring Boot, Quarkus, Micronaut, Jakarta EE, etc.) that uses JUnit 5 (JUnit Jupiter, to be precise) and Maven.